Top of main content

 See what apps students in Australia are using for chatting, banking and getting around.

-Pay in the local currency and other tips to save on foreign currency fees.
+Use a travel money card and other tips to save on foreign transaction fees.

 Find out what should be first on your to-do list as an international student studying abroad.